Series: True Love Trilogy #3

 Published by Simon and Schuster on February 3rd 2015

-Also by this author: Only Everything, Complete Nothing, Letters to the Lost, Pretty Fierce
+Also by this author: Only Everything, Complete Nothing, Pretty Fierce, Wish You Were Gone

 Format: Paperback (288 pages) • Source: Purchased